Emadmasroor/E21-F25/HW/HW3.md

 `[[],[],[],...( total of 36 lists here)...,[],[],[]]`

 **Note:** Theoretically, you could solve this problem by 'hardcoding' it, i.e., you could write a function that returns the correct list because you've written out every element of every list inside the 36-element list.
-But this won't give you full (or, really, any) credit.
+This is okay, but stronly discouraged since you will be working on an NxN grid in the next HW.

 ~~~python
 def all_nbrs():